Strike zone: History

 Originally, the word "strike" was used literally: the batter striking at the ball in an effort to hit it.
-For example, the 11th of the Knickerbocker Rules (1845) read "Three balls being struck at and missed and the last one caught, is a hand-out."
-There was no adverse consequence if the batter chose not to swing, i.e. the called strike did not exist, the result being batters prepared to wait all day for "their" pitch.
+For example, the 11th rule of the Knickerbocker Rules (1845) read "Three balls being struck at and missed and the last one caught, is a hand-out."
+There was no adverse consequence if the batter did not swing, i.e. the called strike did not exist, the result being batters prepared to wait all day for "their" pitch.
 It was not until the 1858 NABBP convention that a rule was adopted authorizing the umpire to impose a penalty strike for such conduct: "Should a striker stand at the bat without striking at good balls repeatedly pitched to him, for the purpose of delaying the game or of giving advantage to a player, the umpire, after warning him, shall call one strike, and if he persists in such action, two and three strikes.
 When three strikes are called, he shall be subject to the same rules as if he had struck at three balls."
 The called ball first appeared in the rules of 1863, similarly as a discretionary penalty imposed on the pitcher for persistently delivering "unfair" balls.

-Whether or not a pitch was "unfair," or the batter was being unreasonably picky, was a matter left entirely to the umpire's judgment; well into the 1870s umpires were reluctant to make such calls, since they were viewed as penalties for unsportsmanlike play.
-But by the 1880s they had become routine, and the modern view according to which every pitch results in either a swing, a ball or a called strike had taken hold.
+Whether or not a pitch was "unfair" or the batter was being unreasonably picky was left entirely to the umpire's judgment.
+Well into the 1870s, umpires were reluctant to make such calls, since they were viewed as penalties for unsportsmanlike play.
+By the 1880s, they had become routine, and the modern view took hold, that every pitch results in either a swing, a ball or a called strike.
 The first rule leading to the creation of a defined strike zone was enacted by the American Association before the 1886 season.
 As explained in The Sporting Life on March 17, 1886, "the ball must be delivered at the height called for by the batsman.
 If at such height it passes over any part of the plate then it is a strike.
 The idea is to give the pitcher a chance against some cranky umpires who compelled the twirlers to almost cut the plate in two before a strike would be called, even if the height was right."
 The following year, the National League created the full strike zone, eliminating the batter's right to call the height of the pitch, and instead requiring the umpire to call a strike on any pitch that "passes over home plate not lower than the batsman's knee, nor higher than his shoulders."